healixloo/jing.github.io/_pages/about.md

   - /about.html
 ---

-I'm a dedicated scientist and bioinformatician based in Thuringia, Germany.
+I'm a dedicated scientist and computational bilogist based in Thuringia, Germany.
 I hold a PhD in Bioinformatics from Friedrich Schiller University Jena with a focus on computational biology throughout my career and a Master's in Genetics from the University of Chinese Academy of Sciences.

-Currently, I serve as a Senior Bioinformatician at the Leibniz Institute on Aging - Fritz Lipmann Institute (FLI), where I conduct research on cellular senescence, manage data/pipeline and apply advanced machine learning models to solve complex classification problems.
+Currently, I serve as a postdoc and senior bioinformatician at the Leibniz Institute on Aging - Fritz Lipmann Institute (FLI), where I conduct research on cellular senescence, manage data/pipeline and apply advanced machine learning models to solve complex classification problems.
 My work contributes to a deeper understanding of aging and disease mechanisms through multi-omics analysis, with a focus on single-cell RNA sequencing.

 With prior experience at 3DMedcare, Novogene, and BGI Genomics, I have developed bioinformatics pipelines for precision oncology and tumor immunotherapy, and conducted forensic individual identification and various genome analyses.